 This is exactly what I write about at Real Food For Life and what I teach people to plan and cook in my online classes.

-The benefits of a healthy diet with lots of whole fresh foods does include the benefits that we are highly motivated for more energy, easy weight loss, beautiful skin and a slower aging process.
+The benefits of a healthy diet with lots of whole fresh foods do include the benefits that we are highly motivated for more energy, easy weight loss, beautiful skin, and a slower aging process.